-It’s time for companies to stop focusing entirely on prevention.
-They should also invest in remediation measures like backup and disaster recovery and immutable storage that allow them to quickly restore their data and avoid paying the ransom when attackers break in.
+It’s time for you to stop focusing entirely on prevention.
+You should also invest in remediation measures like backup and disaster recovery and immutable storage.
+These technologies let you quickly restore your data and avoid paying the ransom when attackers break in.

-Regular data backups and encryption play a key role in protecting an organization’s data.
+Regular data backups and encryption play a key role in protecting your organization’s data.
 A consistent backup schedule will enable you to restore any compromised systems or data seamlessly.
 Encrypting your sensitive data is also highly recommended.
-After all, if ransomware attackers gain access to your critical assets, encryption has the benefit of keeping data from being read and further exploited by the bad guys.
+After all, if ransomware attackers gain access to your critical assets, encryption can keep data from being read and further exploited by the bad guys.

 3. Place a Premium on Data Resilience

 Many companies develop a strategy and then neglect to test it.
 That’s like a basketball team devising a sophisticated defense and never bothering to practice it.
-All companies should regularly test their data backup and recovery plans to ensure they can effectively restore their data and systems if an attack or natural disaster occurs.
+Your company should regularly test its data backup and recovery plans to ensure it can effectively restore its data and systems if an attack or natural disaster occurs.

 Data varies in value.
-If you’re concerned about costs, as most organizations are these days, you don’t have to store or back up all your data in the same place.
+If you’re concerned about costs—as most organizations are these days—you don’t have to store or back up all your data in the same place.
 Look into storage solutions that provide options like data tiering.
-These enable you to place less-important data in less-expensive levels of storage or “tiers.”
+This enables you to place less-important data in less-expensive levels of storage or “tiers.”